alper/nix-shorts/README.md

 Small fixes and elaborations can be contributed via PR.
 Content suggestions can be done via issues.
 This guide itself is a fork of [Justin's original](https://github.com/justinwoo/nix-shorts) with a large number of updates and changes.

-However, many topics that are not critically important to a new user will not be written about here.
+Many topics that are not critically important to a new user will not be written about here.

 ## Installation of Nix